 Our signature mix of diamonds is a standard mix VS and SI diamonds, which we label the "VS-SI" Diamonds Mix.
 All products made by IF & Co. have this mix of VS-SI by default, unless requested otherwise.
 Diamond upgrade options are available for a fee upon request.

-For those who want a higher quality in their diamonds, we offer “VS+”, our premium mix of VS-VVS diamonds.
-For those who demand the best of their diamond qualities, our Prestige “VVS+” Diamond Mix is also available, which contain strictly VVS diamonds in the mix
+For those who want a higher quality in their diamonds, we offer “VS+”, our premium mix including diamonds of VS qualities or better.
+For those who demand the best of their diamond qualities, our Prestige “VVS+” Diamond Mix is also available, which contain strictly VVS diamonds in the mix.

 What is the difference between carat and karat?